juji-io/site/blog/why-conversational-is-an-essential-component-of-a-successful-chatbot-in-higher-education.md

 How can chatbots be made conversational?
 To possess human conversation skills, **c*onversational chatbots*** must be powered by cognitive intelligence—an advanced, human-like Artificial Intelligence (AI).
 Such a chatbot, also known as a *cognitive AI assistant* or a *cognitive AI chatbot,* should demonstrate three key conversation capabilities.

-## A Conversational Chatbot That Supports Two-Way Communication
+## A Conversational Chatbot Supports Two-Way Communication

 We’ve all had the experience with a chatbot where we are clicking buttons and being forced to follow a path that leads nowhere.
 Frustrated, we give up and try to ask a question directly in the chat window.
 The chatbot, however confused, responds that it does not understand our input.
 This is a typical one-way exchange, where a chatbot tries to dictate the whole conversation by following a rigid, pre-defined chat flow, which often leaves users frustrated and unhelped.